ocular-d/styleguide-editorial/docs/admonitions.md

 ## Tip

-Also known as "best practice", it conveys the possibility to enhance the user experience by implementing the recommendations it contains.
+Also known as "best practice" or "hint", it conveys the possibility to enhance the user experience by implementing the recommendations it contains.

 :::tip Tip
 This is a "tip" admonition, use it to give recommendations and best practices that will enhance the user experience.